archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 print(countItems(rdd).filter(lambda r: r[1] > 5).take(10))
 ```

 Note how you can add filters.
 In this case, we add a filter so you are looking at a network graph of pages containing the phrase "apple."
-Filters can go immediately after `.keepValidPages()`.

 ### Extraction of a Site Link Structure, organized by URL pattern